Complete your COVID Screening

 Circle Square Ranch is owned and operated by InterVarsity who has been operating summer camps and year-round outdoor educational programs since 1929.
 We operate nine summer camps across Canada under the names of Pioneer Camp and Circle Square Ranch.

-Campers are put into groups with other campers registered in the same type of camp program.
-Sleeping accommodations are split by gender.
 Daytime groups for both overnight camp and day camp (with the exception of girls only weeks) will likely be co-ed.
 We aim to put campers in groups with other kids their age.

 What to Bring